 Fertig was a supporter of World Can’t Wait (WCW), a Revolutionary Communist Party project that sought to organize “people living in the United States to take responsibility to stop the whole disastrous course led by the [George W.] Bush administration.”
 On September 20, 2006, Fertig lent his name to a WCW ad in The New York Times promoting an upcoming rally against “the Bush regime” and its: (a) pursuit of “endless wars,” (b) routine use of “torture,” (c) indifference to the victims of Hurricane Katrina (in 2005), and (d) quest to transform the United States into a Christian “theocracy.”
 For a list of Fertig's fellow signatories, click here.

-In April 2008 Fertig was in contention to be selected as a delegate for Obama in California’s 30th Congressional District, but he was not ultimately picked.
+In 2008, Fertig donated money to the presidential campaign of Barack Obama.
+That April, Fertig was in contention to become a delegate for Obama in California’s 30th Congressional District, but ultimately he was not selected.

 In addition to his work with HLP, Fertig at various times has also served as a supporting member of the Campaign Against Criminalizing Communities; vice president of the Southern California chapter of Americans for Democratic Action; an executive board member of the Progressive Jewish Alliance; an executive board member of Peace Now; a board member of the Pacifica Foundation; and a clinical associate professor of Social Welfare in the University of Southern California's School of Social Work.

 For additional information on Ralph Fertig, click here.